Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Methods

 In our simulations, the lack of a passivation layer means that direct Si–O bonding occurs more readily than in a real-laboratory experiment.
 Thus, the interface cold welds rather quickly in the simulations.
 This acceleration is desirable to mitigate the large gap between the sliding velocities imposed in the simulation, 10~m/s by default, and the experimental velocities, which are three or more orders of magnitude slower.

 Finally, a time step of 1~fs was used throughout this work.
 Temperature was maintained at $T = 300$~K in most simulations using a Grønbech-Jensen thermostat~\cite{GronbechJensen2019MP} with a thermostat time constant of $\tau = 100$~fs.
 Only atoms in layers 7 through 12 (six next to those connected to springs) were thermostatted.
 All simulations were run using the LAMMPS simulation package~\cite{Thompson2022CPC}.
+The snapshots were prepared using OVITO~\cite{Stukowski2009MSMSE}.